thomasaarholt/prism-em.github.io/about.md

 * *N* lines of the form `Z`, `x`, `y`, `z`, `occ`, `thermal_sigma` where `Z` is the atomic number, `x`, `y`, and `z` are the coordinates of the atom within the unit cell in Angstroms, `occ` is the occupancy number (value between 0 and 1 that specifies the likelihood that an atom exists at that site), and `thermal_sigma` is the standard deviation of random thermal motion in Angstroms (Debye-Waller effect).
 * -1 to indicate end of file

-Here is a sample file, "SI100.XYZ"
+Here is a sample file, "SI100.XYZ" taken from `computem`, which uses the same format

 ~~~
 one unit cell of (100) silicon